READ THESE THOROUGHLY

 - Publish a project that doesn't properly secure your API key

-- Utilize a Development or Interim API key to run a publicly accessible production project (Development and Interim API keys are to be used to create a prototype that we can review before the project is made available for public consumption)
+- Utilize a Development or Interim API key to run a project accessible by the community (Development and Interim API keys are to be used to create a prototype that we can review before the project is made public)

 - Compromise the integrity of the game or create an unfair advantage for players